 Real-World Sorting Opportunities

-Understanding the fundamentals of attributes can transform how you support your child's learning.
+Understanding the fundamentals of attributes gives you practical tools to support your child's development in specific, useful ways.

 Keep activities varied and interesting to prevent boredom and maintain your child's natural enthusiasm for learning.